Ollynov/t-school-fullstack-2/Javascript-I/lecture-notes.md

 **Exercise 3:**

 Add another user prompt into the `updateName()` function.
 Then change the color of the playerTitle element's background.

-This time, use jQuery.
-But first, let's get a crash course in jQuery.
+This time, if you already are comofortable with javascript, you can use jQuery.
+Here's a crash course:

 # [jQuery Crash Course](https://github.ibm.com/Aljosha-Novakovic/tschool_fullstack/blob/master/javascript/jquery-lecture-notes.md)